 Historically, women, minorities, and people with disabilities are underrepresented in computer science at many levels: out-of-school education, high school courses, college majors, PhD's, and the workforce.
 As our world becomes increasingly more reliant on technology, it is essential that all students have a basic understanding of computer science.
 And that the IT workforce is representative of our country's diverse population.

 The Mobile CSP curriculum has been carefully designed to be appealing to many different students and to employ evidence-based practices to support underrepresented groups.
 While these strategies support underrepresented students in particular, they are good teaching practices for all students.
 In this lesson, you'll learn more about how students might feel marginalized in CS courses, what stereotype threat is for underrepresented students and how it impacts learning.
 We'll also introduce you to some of the strategies that can help improve the classroom environment.
 In future lessons, you'll learn more about those strategies and how to use them in Mobile CSP.

-Presentation - Reducing Stereotype Threat in Computer Science Education
+Presentation - Reducing Stereotype Threat in Computer Science Education (Slides)

 More Data and Resources:

 - National Center for Women & Information Technology (NCWIT) infographic Women in IT: The Facts